amazon-braket/amazon-braket-examples/examples/hybrid_quantum_algorithms/Quantum_Monte_Carlo_Chemistry/README.md

 We explore both aforementioned approaches of QC-AFQMC in this repo, allowing you to make a comparison and have a better understanding of the pros and cons of each method.
 Our implementations are primarily based on Ref.[1,4].
 The notebooks are organized as follows:

-* Vacuum_reference.ipynb - This notebook contains a general introduction to QC-AFQMC, the motivation and how it compares to the classical AFQMC.
+* 1_vacuum_reference.ipynb - This notebook contains a general introduction to QC-AFQMC, the motivation and how it compares to the classical AFQMC.
 For the quantum component, we explore the vacuum reference circuit approach to evaluate the overlap and local energy of walkers.
-* Matchgate_shadow.ipynb - This notebook investigates the shadow tomography approach to evaluate the overlap and local energy on classical computers.
+* 2_matchgate_shadow.ipynb - This notebook investigates the shadow tomography approach to evaluate the overlap and local energy on classical computers.

 ## References